night/betterttv/README.md

 A webserver will start and you can visit Twitch in your browser and browse normally.
 Files not included in the repo are pulled from the actual server, so everything works.

-Note: As of June, 2015 SSL is now used.
+SSL is used to connect to the localhost webserver.
 The localhost webserver presents a self-signed certificate, which browsers will by default reject.

 For Google Chrome, you can use the ```--ignore-certificate-errors``` flag to ignore the self-signed certificate.
 Only run Google Chrome with this flag enabled when testing, since it will accept all certificates.